chrisyoung0101/google-fonts-resource/README.md

 # google-fonts-resource
 A comprehensive reference guide to popular Google Fonts, detailing their best use cases, personality traits, readability, and ideal font pairings.

+## HOWEVER : also use the google images research method as this is AI below afterall.
+This is just a quick reference with probably incorrect info so take it with a grain of salt.

 # Google Fonts Reference